Neeeser/TeleQnACompetition/README.md

 # TeleQnA

+## Andrew's Notes

+To make this run with local models instead of OpenAI's API, I've made the following changes:
+I updated evaluation_tools.py to ping a local OpenAI api server at "http://localhost:1234/v1" This is hosted using LM Studio (https://lmstudio.ai/)
+    To set up download the application and the relevant model (e.g. Phi 2) In LM studio there is a run local server tab click that and run start.

 ## Introduction

 TeleQnA is a comprehensive dataset tailored to assess the knowledge of Large Language Models (LLMs) in the field of telecommunications.
 It encompasses 10,000 multiple-choice questions distributed across five distinct categories: